Bam92/abelmbula/content/blog/bubble-sort/index.md

 [1, 3, 4, **5**, **9**] --> [1, 3, 4, 5, 9], 5 < 9 so no swapping

 As you can see in the 4th iteration the array is already sorted, but the algorithm does not know if it is complete.
-The algorithm needs one **whole** pass without any **swap** to know it is sorted, reason why you see 5th iteration.
+The algorithm needs one **whole** pass without any **swap** to know it is sorted, reason why you see the 5th iteration.

 ### Pseudocode
-I always see it a good way to write my thinking of an algorithm in plain English before writing it in a real programming language.
+I always see it as a good way to write my thinking of an algorithm in plain English before writing it in a real programming language.
 This is what I call the pseudocode notation (I think.
 Tell me if I am wrong)

 ```
 function bubbleSort(arr)